materials-discovery/data-campaign-2122/zenodo.org_TeamRoom2.md

 * Format of the data:
   - [ ] Standard formats
   - [x] specific formats
-  * Pdf, Jpg, Png, Html, Zip, Xlsx, Txt, Docx, Csv, Xml.
+  * Pdf, jpg, png, html, zip, xlsx, txt, docx, csv, xml.
 * Size of the database: _....._
 * If you use data from this platfor, how are you going to cite it? is there a requirement on the cite?
   It required the data user to copy the following BibTeX as the citation: